Chekwachibuike/3-way-Smart-Traffic-Light-System-Using-IR-Sensors/README.md

    - Manages the light sequence for the given road and controls the transition from red to yellow to green.

 ---
+LED testing and IR testing would help you test the components and ensure their positions relative to the code.